EternalDusk/Infinite-Analysis/README.md

 Navigate to https://autocode.com/auth/, make a free account and get a General Use Identity Token (found under the Identity Tokens menu)

 Open main.py, and under settings on line 21, replace <insert_token_here> with your token

-* From release:

-Simply download the exe under releases (also found at https://github.com/EternalDusk/Infinite-Analysis/releases )

 ### Executing program